Strengthening Immunization Program Performance for Transition

 Managing the Gavi transition

 Gavi’s vision for a successful transition is one in which countries have successfully expanded their national immunization programs with vaccines of public health importance and sustain these vaccines post-transition with high and equitable coverage of target populations, while having robust systems and decision-making processes in place to support the introduction of future vaccines.
+Explore our Country dashboards to get a detailed breakdown of key transition indicators across the dimensions of coverage, equity, systems, economic performance, and health and immunization financing.

 Financing immunization programs during transition

 Ensuring the financial sustainability of immunization programs to meet the goal of successful transition requires securing new domestic resources for immunization and strengthening the planning, budgeting, and financial management capacity of immunization programs.
+Explore our Health & Immunization Financing dashboard to see how LNCT countries compare to each other in terms of economic performance and health financing.

 Affordable and Sustainable Vaccines for Transition